Weser

-The Weser (/de/) is the second longest river in Germany.
-Weser flows from the Thuringian Forest to the North Sea, where it flows into the sea near Bremerhaven.
+The Weser (/de/) is the longest river wholly in Germany.
+The Weser flows from the Thuringian Forest to the North Sea, where it flows into the sea near Bremerhaven.

 The Weser begins at Hannoversch Münden through the confluence of the Werra and Fulda.
 It passes through the Hanseatic city of Bremen.
-Its mouth is 50 km further north against the ports of Bremerhaven and Nordenham.
+Its mouth is 50 km further north opposite the ports of Bremerhaven and Nordenham.
 The latter is on the Butjadingen Peninsula.
 It then merges into the North Sea via two highly saline, estuarine mouths.

 It connects to the canal network running east–west across the North German Plain.

 The river, when combined with the Werra (a dialectal form of Weser), is 744 km long and thus, the longest river entirely situated within Germany (the Main, however, is the longest if the Weser-Werra are considered separate).
 The Weser itself is 452 km long.
 The Werra rises in Thuringia, the German state south of the main projection (tongue) of Lower Saxony.